Self-made millionaires aren’t that different from you. They didn’t all have unbreakable willpower, private mentors, or access to some secret formula.

 Choose one idea that really interests you and spend 30 minutes this week learning how others got started.
 A small effort can lead to something much bigger.

-5. Think Like a Student, not a “Success.”
+5. Think Like a Student, Not a “Success.”

 If you’re not learning, you’re likely repeating the same things.
 Stay curious.